bloombar/discord-channel-manager/README.md

 ## Usage

-Three useful files... make them executable with `chmod u+x *.py *.ipynb`:
+Four useful files... make them executable with `chmod u+x *.py *.ipynb`:

 - `roster_setup.ipynb`: Jupyter notebook to merge a student roster CSV file with a questionnaire responses CSV file so that student `Email` addresses from the roster and `Discord` usernames from the questionnaire are kept in a single CSV result file.
 Open up in a Jupyter environment, configure the filenames, and run.
 The resulting combined CSV file will be saved into the `results` directory.
+See sample source files in the `rosters` and `questionnaires` directories and sample output file in the `results` directory.

-- `roster_create_channels.py`: creates private channels for each student in the combined roster/questionnaire result CSV file and sets appropriate permissions so the student and an administrator role can together see the channel.
+- `roster_create_channels.py`: creates private channels in the Discord server for each student in the combined roster/questionnaire result CSV file and sets appropriate permissions so the student and administrator roles can together see the channel.
 Configure the constants at the top of the file and then simply run, e.g. `./roster_create_channels.py`.

 - `main.py`: can be used as a sort of command-line utility to list, create, and delete Discord servers, categories, channels, and roles.
 Run it to see options, e.g. `./main.py -h`.